animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth.md

 We thus obtain a strongly connected directed graph (potentially expanding in real-time) with nodes and edges that may be defined as non-deterministic and/or non-stationary, whose grammatical "word" is chosen by the un-specified deducer.

 > I've derived the representable universe without making any assumptions (except deduction itself), and therefore either this derivation is true, and we have just uncovered cosmogenesis, or representation and deduction cannot be all there is fundamentally in nature and the physical universe.
 For home-hitting's sake, here's a Q.E.D. symbol: $\square$.

+As for the existence of the un-specified deducer, usually this doesn't need proving in a derivation, but just for my satisfaction, here is proof to formalize that without further axiom: "You observe, therefore an observer (you) exists." $\square$ </br>
+&ensp;&ensp;&bull;&nbsp; Note: derivation doesn't depend on this point.
+The proof stands entirely without it.

+> One critique you can make is that the definition of math uses circular logic or infinite recursion, definitions that depend on definitions that cross-reference back to themselves.
+A dictionary always cross-references itself.
+Math is built on definitions.
+Every definition always points to another definition.
+A finite dictionary cannot exist without circular logic, an infinite dictionary cannot exist without infinite recursions, and math is built atop a dictionary.
+Therefore math has to be so, assuming it can theoretically consist of finite or infinite definitions.
+Therefore such definitions must be acceptable, or else math isn't.
+(I can't put a $\square$ symbol here because if math isn't acceptable, then neither is the notion of Q.E.D.).

 # Afterward